RyanMCprog/UnitTest-RyanM/README.md

-# AIE Repository
+# Math for Games C\# - Unit Testing Sample

 ## Guidelines

-You should use this repository as a template to create your own repo, once created you are then able to re-implement your math classes for Matrix,Vector & Colors as well as binary functionality into this repository and run the Unit tests included against your code.
+You should use this repository as a template to create your own repo.

+Once created, you are then able to re-implement your math classes for Matrix, Vector, and Colors as well as binary functionality into this repository and run the unit tests included against your code.

 ## License